awsdocs/amazon-cloudfront-developer-guide/doc_source/reports-billing.md

 # AWS billing and usage reports for CloudFront<a name="reports-billing"></a>

 AWS provides two usage reports for CloudFront:
-+ The billing report is a high\-level view of all of the activity for the AWS services that you’re using, including CloudFront\.
++ The billing report is a high\-level view of all of the activity for the AWS services that you're using, including CloudFront\.
 For more information, see [AWS billing report for CloudFront](#billing-report)\.
 + The usage report is a summary of activity for a specific service, aggregated by hour, day, or month\.
-It also includes usage charts the provide a graphical representation of your CloudFront usage\.
+It also includes usage charts that provide a graphical representation of your CloudFront usage\.
 For more information, see [AWS usage report for CloudFront](#usage-report)\.

 To help you understand these reports, see the detailed information in [Interpreting your AWS bill and the AWS usage report for CloudFront](billing-and-usage-interpreting.md)\.